stavxyz/terraform-mailgun-aws/README.md

 Otherwise, if you want to use an existing s3 bucket to store your terraform state:

 ```
-# instead of the foo-dot-com suffix, if your domain
+# if your domain is johnsmith.net, use terraform-state-johnsmith-dot-net
-# is johnsmith.net use terraform-state-johnsmith-dot-net
+# i.e. replace '.' with '-dot-'
-$ terraform import aws_s3_bucket.bucket terraform-state-foo-dot-com
+$ terraform import aws_s3_bucket.bucket terraform-state-johnsmith-dot-net
 ```

 The included script can help you configure your remote state, once your bucket is created.